How to Format JSON Without Installing Anything

 If your JSON includes URL-safe values or Base64 strings, decode them first so you can review meaningful content.
 It is a practical combo when working with query params, webhook payloads, or quick API tests.

-Use URL Encode / Decode to inspect encoded values faster.
+Use URL Encode / Decode to inspect encoded values faster, and JWT Decoder when working directly with authentication tokens.